 Are invisible invaders making you tired?

-If you’re frequently exhausted and experience two or more of the following symptoms, parasites in your GI tract may be to blame:
+If you’re frequently exhausted and experience two or more of the following symptoms, intestinal parasites may be to blame:

 - Stomach pain